-Uranium has several important industrial applications, but its principal use is as a fissionable material (atoms that can be split apart to release energy) to produce nuclear fuel for electricity generation.
+Uranium has several important industrial applications, but its principal use is as a fissionable material to produce nuclear fuel for electricity generation.

 The quest for cleaner, more environmentally-friendly fuels has propelled the growth of the nuclear industry in electricity generation.